 • The excitement turns Apple devices into status symbols.

-By integrating emotion, exclusivity, and participation, Apple keeps customers actively engaged with the brand.
+Apple experiential marketing blends emotion, exclusivity, and hands-on interaction, keeping customers actively engaged with the brand.

 Gucci’s Experiential Marketing Strategies